-How Does PoC Work?
+How Does Push-to-Talk Over Cellular (POC) Work?

 With PoC, you get greater coverage than a simple radio would give you.
 It lets you communicate with anyone using the 4G or 5G networks similar to what your smartphone provides you.
 You can access it as a smartphone app, meaning that the user doesn’t need to carry multiple communication devices while in the field.

 PoC is also a simple technology that requires no more infrastructure than a smartphone.
 You don’t need to download multiple pieces of expensive new software or link your phone to other hardware.
 It’s all done within a simple app interface that you can download from a reputable provider.

 You can connect as many users as possible to a PoC network.
 This makes it an effective tool for large law enforcement teams or those collaborating with other police units or precincts.

 Group calling is also made easier with PoC applications.
 It’s easy to develop specific talk groups and communicate with multiple people at once.
 Updates can be pushed over the air (OTA), allowing for remote management.
 Traditional radios made this challenging because the user would need to put time and effort into linking multiple devices together (plus repeaters, new software, etc.)

 Benefits of Push-to-Talk Over Cellular (POC) Technology